Wrangling and Cleaning AQS Sensor Data

 Now that we have the desired shape for our data table, we turn to checking the data values.

 12.3.3.
-Checking the Validity of Dates¶
+Checking the Validity of Dates#

-Let’s take a closer look at the column that contains the dates.
-We have already seen that there are gaps in dates where there are no PM2.5 readings so we expect there are missing dates.
+Let’s take a closer look at the dates.
+We have already seen that there are gaps when there are no PM2.5 readings, so we expect there are missing dates.
+Let’s parse the dates as timestamp objects to make it easier to figure out which dates are missing.
+As we did in Chapter 9, we check the format:

-dtype: object
+Name: date_local, dtype: object

-the dates that are missing.
 To parse the dates, we use the pd.to_datetime()

-Then, we reassign the date_local
+function, and we reassign the date_local

 column as pd.TimeStamp